whitel1st/docem/README.md

 No special format.
 Just a file with strings.
 As if you would use it in any other tool.

-## ToDo
+## Features and ToDo

+- Features
 	- [x] Read file with payloads
+		- [x] XXE custom payload file
+		- [x] XSS payload file
+- ToDo
 	- [ ] Add flag to specify custom url to use in XXE
 	- [ ] Add flag to specify custom url to use in XSS
 	- [ ] Add ability to embed not only in xml but in unzip file also